-- Large number of session description protocol payload types or attributes

-- Large header field parameters, or URI parameters - IPv6 addresses
+- Large number of session description protocol payload types or attributes - Large header field parameters, or URI parameters - IPv6 addresses

 It is recommended to use TCP transport for the Service Provider interface.
-While OpenScape Voice does not enforce the RFC3261 mandate for UDP mentioned above, to minimize possible side effects, the default transport type in OpenScape Voice for SIP interfaces added to the configuration is TCP.
+While OpenScape Voice does not enforce the RFC3261 mandate for UDP mentioned in the note above, to minimize possible side effects, starting with OpenScape Voice V5 the default transport type for new SIP interfaces added to the configuration becomes TCP.

-Note: OpenScape Voice can be configured with a local port for SIP signaling using UDP, TCP, TLS or MTLS.
-The default port for UDP and TCP is 5060, and for TLS or MTLS is 5061.
-When the OpenScape Voice IP addresses for TLS and MTLS are the same, then port 5161 must be used for MTLS.
+Note: OpenScape Voice has the ability to be configured with a local port for SIP signaling using UDP, TCP or TLS.
+The default port for UDP and TCP is 5060, and for TLS is 5061.